Leah1977/Fit_Time_MS4/README.md

 ### What value does it provide to the site owner.

-This web application will provide the site owner with a valuable database of sports items to sell on-line.
+This web application will provide the site owner with a valuable database of sports items to sell online.

 This app is aimed at anyone that would like to make time for themselves for overall health and fitness.